Heads of Laboratories

 Allen and Frances Adler Laboratory of Blood and Vascular Biology

 When blood vessels break, platelets stop the bleeding by adhering to the damaged vessel walls.
 Dr. Coller’s research focuses on molecular interactions between blood cells and blood vessels and new therapies for thrombotic diseases such as heart attack and stroke.

 Because platelets play a vital role in blood coagulation, deficiencies in their numbers or function can result in excessive bleeding.
 But when platelets adhere to and aggregate on blood vessels narrowed by atherosclerosis, they can close off the blood vessel and cause a myocardial infarction (heart attack) or stroke.

 By studying the receptors responsible for platelet aggregation and patients who genetically lack the receptors, Dr. Coller established the platelet αIIbβ3 (GPIIb/IIIa) receptor as an important target for antithrombotic therapy.
-This led him to develop monoclonal antibodies to the αIIbβ3 receptor that inhibit platelet aggregation.
+This led him to develop monoclonal antibodies to the platelet αIIbβ3 receptor that inhibit platelet aggregation.
 Working with scientists at Centocor, Dr. Coller helped develop a derivative of one of these antibodies into the drug abciximab, which was approved in 1994 to prevent ischemic complications of percutaneous coronary interventions, such as stent placement in patients with myocardial infarction and related conditions.
-More than four million patients worldwide have been treated with abciximab.
+More than five million patients worldwide have been treated with abciximab.